 The primary purpose of a watershed management plan is to guide watershed coordinators, resource managers, policy makers, and community organizations to restore and protect the quality of lakes, rivers, streams, and wetlands in a given watershed.
 The plan is intended to be a practical tool with specific recommendations on practices to improve and sustain water quality.
 These are also “living documents”, meaning that as conditions change over time in a watershed, the plan must be reexamined and revised to reflect goals that have been achieved or not met.

-On this page is a list of watershed management plans, funded by IDEM’s Nonpoint Source Grant Program and written by locally-led watershed groups, which serve as the first step to improving water quality in a number of Indiana’s rivers, lakes, and streams.
+On this page is a list of watershed management plans reviewed by IDEM’s Nonpoint Source Grant Program that have been determined to meet U.S. EPA’s 9 Key Elements of a Watershed Management Plan.
+These plans were written by locally-led watershed groups and serve as the first step to improving water quality in a number of Indiana’s rivers, lakes, and streams.